 Sometimes I just want to punch a hole through the wall.

-Psychological regression is a childish way of dealing with challenges.
-Drinking, overeating and other forms of escapism are all examples of regression.
+Psychological regression is an immature way of dealing with challenges.
+Drinking, overeating, and other forms of escapism are all examples of regression.

 Repression is slightly different from suppression.
 While repression is an unconscious process, suppression is a conscious blocking of impulses and emotions.